Bridging Developer Instructions and Code Completion Through Instruction-Aware Fill-in-the-Middle Paradigm: Results

 \subsection{RQ1: Effectiveness of IFIM}

 In this RQ, we systematically evaluate the effectiveness of IFIM, where we aim to assess two aspects: (1) whether IFIM can improve the instruction-following ability of the LLMs, and (2) whether IFIM can maintain the code completion ability when no instruction is given.
-Specifically, for the two base LLMs, Deepseek-coder and Qwen2.5-coder, we conduct IFIM training and obtain corresponding IFIM variants.
-The obtained models are evaluated with the two benchmarks, IHumanEval and IRME, under two settings: (1) with instruction and (2) without instruction.
-In the foIRMEr setting, we pair each completion request with its corresponding instruction, where the instructions for base models are written as a comment appended to the end of the prefix, while the instructions for IFIM variants are constructed following the IFIM mode.
-In the latter setting, we use pure prefixes and suffixes without any modification.
+For each base LLM (Deepseek-coder and Qwen2.5-coder), we compare its performance against two variants: (1) their official instruction-tuned version (\textbf{instruct}) and (2) our IFIM-trained version (\textbf{ifim}).
+The performance of these models are evaluated with the two benchmarks, IHumanEval and IRME, under two settings: (1) inputs with instructions and (2) inputs without instructions.
+In the ``with instructions'' setting, we pair each completion request with its corresponding instruction.
+For the base models, instructions are written as a comment appended to the end of the prefix.
+For the IFIM variants, instructions are constructed following the IFIM format.
+For the instruct variants, we embedded the instruction within a custom prompt designed for the fill-in-the-middle task.\footnote{The prompt is available in our artifacts.} In the "without instructions" setting, inputs for the base and IFIM models are prefixes and suffixes without modification.
+For the instruct variants, however, we use the same prompt that asks the model to perform the fill-in-the-middle task, but without providing the instruction.
 The Pass@1 score is computed to assess the quality of the completion.

 As reported in~\Cref{tab:RQ1}, the IFIM variants consistently outperform the base models when instructions are provided, across all the models and benchmarks.
 Specifically, on the IHumanEval benchmark, the Pass@1 scores after IFIM training improved from 84.6\% to 93.6\% for Deepseek-Coder and from 91.0\% to 95.8\% for Qwen2.5-Coder.
 A similar and even more pronounced trend is observed on the IRME benchmark, where Deepseek-Coder’s performance nearly doubled from 10.9\% to 21.1\%, and Qwen2.5-Coder’s score increased from 18.4\% to 20.3\%.
 This clearly suggests an enhanced instruction-following ability after IFIM training.